tdado/tdado.github.io/_posts/2023-07-12-limitations.md

 ##### Abstraction can be powerful

-But there is another side to the coin since "_a model which took account of all the variegation of reality would be of no more use than a map at the scale of one to one_" (- Joan Robinson).
+But there is another side to the coin since "_a model which took account of all the variegation of reality would be of no more use than a map at the scale of one to one_" (-- <b>Joan Robinson</b>).
 Acknowledging the limitations of models does not mean we should strive for a perfect depiction of reality.
 In fact, it is practically impossible to capture every detail and variation of reality within a model.
 Such a model would be incredibly complex and unwieldy, causing more confusion than enlightenment.
 Hence, generalization is a powerful tool.

 > Models serve as a foundation for further exploration and discovery.